Rush Enterprises, Inc. (RUSHA) Stock Analysis

 Frequently Asked Questions

-What does Rush Enterprises, Inc. do?Rush Enterprises operates 126 franchised commercial vehicle dealerships (Rush Truck Centers) in 23 US states plus...
+What does Rush Enterprises, Inc. do?Rush Enterprises operates 126 Rush Truck Centers in 23 US states and Canada, selling commercial vehicles (primarily...

-Rush Enterprises operates 126 franchised commercial vehicle dealerships (Rush Truck Centers) in 23 US states plus Canada, primarily selling Peterbilt and International trucks alongside aftermarket parts, service, financing, and leasing.
-Revenue is driven by new and used commercial vehicle sales and the higher-margin aftermarket services business.
+Rush Enterprises operates 126 Rush Truck Centers in 23 US states and Canada, selling commercial vehicles (primarily Peterbilt and International brands), aftermarket parts, service, leasing, and financing.
+Revenue for 2025 was ~$7.4B, led by new vehicle sales (55.7%), aftermarket products/services (33.9%), and leasing (5%).